ryan-mcclue/musings/tower-of-knowledge.md

 AMD refers to this as simultaneous multithreading.

-Microarchitecture will affect instruction latency and throughput byway of differening execution and control units.
+Microarchitecture will affect instruction latency and throughput byway of differing execution and control units.
 For Intel CPUs, i3-i7 of same generation will have same microarchitecture.
 Just different cache, hyperthreading, cores, die size etc.